 J. Required Reports/Documents

 Grantees will be required to complete a monthly activity report, due by the 15th of each month.
-A monthly report template will be sent to successful applicants who are funded.
+The report must list all of the activities of the program, including placement activities and credentialing information when applicable.